kendo-labs/kendo-rails/README.md

 ### Rails 3.0, Previous or Asset Pipeline Disabled

-For other environments, Kendo UI javascripts and styles will be added to the `public` folder for your application.
+For other environments, Kendo UI javascripts, styles and supporting images will be added to the `public` folder for your application.
 After running `rails generate kendoui:install` you'll see the following in your public folder:

     + public
         + javascripts
             - kendo.all.min.js
         + stylesheets
+        	+ textures
+        	+ default // Or, your specified theme
             - kendo.common.min.css
             - kendo.default.min.css